 The foursome moved to Los Angeles in 1965, where their sublime vocal harmonies secured them work with Barry McGuire and his manager, Lou Adler.

-In little over a year they released six Top Five singles – including California Dreamin’, the chart-topping Monday Monday, and Creeque Alley, which detailed their rise to fame – and four Top Five albums.
-In mid-1968 the group broke up.
+In little over a year, they released six Top Five singles – including California Dreamin’, the chart-topping Monday Monday, and Creeque Alley, which detailed their rise to fame – and four Top Five albums.

 After The Mamas & The Papas, Michelle began acting.
 She appeared in Dennis Hopper’s The Last Movie in 1971 (she and Hopper were married for eight days and had an amicable split), but her first big role was opposite Warren Oates in John Milius’ Dillinger.